top of page

 Where is Antsville?

-b.
-Antsville was anywhere that would have many people gathered together.
+Antsville was a general description of anywhere that would have many people gathered together.

 Return to the menu.